Skip to main content

 Your child’s PCP can provide routine care and see your child when they are sick.
 The PCP will help coordinate the care your child needs.

 The PCP can help decide when your child needs to see a specialist.
-You do not need a referral form from the PCP for your child to see a specialist who participates in the UPMC for Kids network.
+You do not need a referral from the PCP for your child to see a specialist who participates in the UPMC for Kids network.

 Except in an emergency, your child must use a participating UPMC for Kids provider.
 This includes physicians, hospitals, dentists, pharmacies, and other providers.

-Benefits of UPMC AnywhereCare include:
+Benefits of 24/7 video visits include:

 • Less time from your day because e-visits take minutes, not hours